Oxnard Truck Accident Lawyers

 Even experienced truckers who have thousands of hours on the road can make mistakes.
 Accidents with large trucks involve more serious injuries and extensive property damage to passenger cars.
 It is outrageous when these crashes are caused by negligence.

-If you or a loved one has been injured by a big rig in Oxnard, you may deserve compensation for your injuries and other losses.
+If you or a loved one has been injured in a jackknife accident in Oxnard, you may deserve compensation for your injuries and other losses.
 It is possible that negligence by the trucking company or the driver caused the crash.
 You have the right to demand the negligent party be held responsible in a court of law.
-Call our experienced Oxnard vehicle accident lawyers at NordstrandBlack PC at (805) 962-2022 to discuss your options.
+Call our experienced Oxnard vehicle accident lawyers at NordstrandBlack PC at (866) 298-2041 to discuss your options.

 The 101 might not run through the heart of Oxnard, but the city lies on the path of one of the biggest commercial roads in the country.
 Every day, countless semis pass through northern Oxnard as they head north or south along US Route 101.
 Since there is a great deal of non-commercial traffic on this road as well, the potential for serious accidents and injuries is high.
 Large trucks have bigger blind spots than other vehicles and require more time to slow down and stop - making reckless driving by truckers far more likely to end in disaster.